KernFerm/PingPong/README.md

-use the `pythoninstaller.bat` to install python 3.11.6 ( when installing python make sure to click `ADD TO PATH`)
+use the `pythoninstaller.bat` to install python 3.11.6 ( when installing python make sure to click `ADD TO PATH`) "if you already have python you dont need to install it"

 to `cd` the folder in the `directory` ,

 open up `command prompt`